 The auditor reviewed the agency and facility policies and procedures (policy 111.00 and 151); observed agency and facility practices; reviewed data provided by the agency and facility staff; interviewed outside agencies; and interviewed residents and staff during an on-site visit and tour of the facility.
-Based on the above listed information, the agency and facility meets the standard and complies with the standard for the relevant review period.
+Based on the above listed information, the agency and facility meet the standard and complies with the standard for the relevant review period.
+The agency computer-based programs are impressive.